 In May 1774 Louis XV died and his grandson ascended to the throne, aged 19.
 The young Louis XVI was moderately intelligent, aware of his royal responsibilities and alert to the need for strong leadership – but he proved a mediocre king, relying excessively on his advisors and showing insufficient interest in the business of state.
 Louis preferred his regular leisure pursuits to reading dispatches, consulting ministers or considering policy.
 He was also a strongly religious man who worshipped daily and sought the counsel of higher clergy, both on personal affairs and matters of government.
 Shortly after taking the throne Louis followed ministerial and aristocratic advice and restored the power of the parlements, the high courts whose power was abolished by Louis XV after their blocked his legislative reforms.
 This confrontation would be repeated during his grandson’s reign.

 The French Revolution was precipitated by a financial crisis.
 Louis XVI ruled one of the world’s most powerful empires – but he also governed a nation choked by debt, fiscal mismanagement and a corrupt and inequitable system of taxation.
 Competent ministers gave the king sound advice on how to correct France’s financial woes.
-He wisely accepted much of this advice, however, attempts at reform were blocked by obstinate nobles in the Assembly of Notables and the parlements.
-In 1788 the financial crisis became a political crisis when the king was wrestled into summoning an Estates General, France’s closest equivalent to a national parliament.
+He wisely accepted much of this advice, however, attempts at reform were blocked by obstinate nobles in the parlements and the Assembly of Notables.
+In 1788, the financial crisis became a political crisis when the king was wrestled into summoning an Estates General, France’s closest equivalent to a national parliament.
 Neither Louis or his ministers foresaw the political challenges that lay ahead.
-The king initiated the Estates General in May 1789, hoping to push through some fiscal reforms – but those in the Third Estate had other plans, invoking a confrontation over voting rights, representation and national power.
+The king initiated the Estates General in May 1789, hoping to push through some fiscal reforms – but the delegates representing the Third Estate had other plans, invoking a confrontation over voting rights, representation and national power.
 A month into the Estates General, the king lost his eldest son to tuberculosis.
 Within another month, he had surrendered his absolutism to the newly-formed National Assembly.